 So enterprise service management is happening, but what should you do to increase your organization’s chances of success?

 - Don’t treat enterprise service management as an IT project.
 Enterprise service management requires organizational change as much as technology change.
 It’s also a business project rather than a technology project.
 And taking a truly cross-business approach will help to ensure that the project progresses in the optimal order, ideally fixing the biggest issues or delivering the biggest benefits first.
-Also, try to remember that enterprise service management isn’t just about implementing ITSM processes and technology outside of IT; that instead it’s ultimately about improving other business function service delivery and the service experience.
+Also, try to remember that enterprise service management isn’t just about implementing ITSM processes and technology outside of IT; instead, it’s ultimately about improving other business function service delivery and the service experience.
+Enterprise service management planning should be focused on “better business.”

 - Don’t try to help other corporate service providers before helping yourself.
 As enterprise service management is extending ITSM principles and capabilities outside of IT and into other business functions, ensure that IT’s ITSM capabilities are optimized – as there’s no point in sharing sub-optimal practices.
 In particular, ensure that two specific areas – self-service and reporting/ metrics – that will be highly beneficial to other business functions are truly fit-for-purpose.
 Also, don’t assume that IT has all the answers and best processes – other business functions might have processes in place that would benefit IT.
 Remember that the goal here is business improvement and not to impose IT’s way on the rest of the organization.